Yezun-hikari/new-domain-check/README.md

 - ✅ Automatically checks the current domain
 - ✅ Detects redirects and domain changes
 - ✅ Stores the history of all domain changes
-- ✅ Runs every 5 minutes via GitHub Actions
+- ✅ Runs every 6 hours via GitHub Actions
 - ✅ Automatically commits changes to the repository

 ## 🚀 Features

-- **Automatic Checks**: Runs every 5 minutes via GitHub Actions cron job
+- **Automatic Checks**: Runs every 6 hours via GitHub Actions cron job
 - **Redirect Detection**: Follows HTTP redirects and extracts the final URL
 - **Domain History**: Stores all domain changes with timestamps in `megakino-domain-history.txt`
 - **Current Domain**: The currently active domain is stored in `current-megakino-domain.txt`